Monitoring Maximo with FME

 configure-event-streams-1.png

 Set the User ID to 'token'.
 For the Password, use the password from the Event Stream credentials.
-In Servers, paste modified the server string from your text editor.
+In Servers, paste the modified server string from your text editor.

 configure-event-streams-2.png